Likich/lica/README.md

    pip install -r requirements.txt
    ```

+3. Add your HuggingFace API token to the token.txt file.

-3. Run the server by executing app.py:
+4. Run the server by executing app.py:

    ```
    python app.py